cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This section specifies `Prio3`, an implementation of the `Vdaf` interface defined in {{vdaf}}.
 The parameters and types required by the `Vdaf` interface are defined in {{prio3-param}}.
-The methods required for sharding, preparation, aggregation, and unsharding are described in the remaining subsections.
+The methods required for sharding, verification, aggregation, and unsharding are described in the remaining subsections.
 These methods refer to constants enumerated in {{prio3-const}}.

 | Parameter         | Value                                           |
 |:------------------|:------------------------------------------------|